-- Page 2 (Main idea) What do these photos show? (people doing things together, friends having fun, dry rocks and hills) (Making connections) What do you like doing with your friends?
-What adventures could you have exploring the land? - Page 3 Point out that this is a photograph of a family.
-(Making connections) Talk about family photographs: when we take them, how we group ourselves, how we show we care for one another (standing close together), and why we smile (to look our best).
-Ask the students to think about something they did with their family.
-Allow them to think of the event, then tell a partner. - Page 4 Discuss the photograph.
-What is happening?
+Page 2 - (Main idea) What do these photos show? (people doing things together, friends having fun, dry rocks and hills) (Making connections) What do you like doing with your friends?
+What adventures could you have exploring the land around you?

+Page 3 - (Making connections) Talk about family photographs - why we take them, when, how we group ourselves, how we show we care for one another (standing close together, touching), why we smile (to look our best).
+Ask the students to think of a time when they did something with their family.
+Allow them to think of the event, then tell a partner.

+Page 4 - (Making connections) What is happening in this photo?
 Where do you think the cars are going?
 Why do people move from place to place?
-What different ways do people travel?
+What different ways do people travel from one place to another?
+What ways have you travelled?
+Where would you like to travel?